 10) According to my FAFSA form, I’m considered a dependent student.
 What does this mean?

 Based on your age, marital status, and family status, you may be considered a dependent student and you will need your parent’s help when completing the financial aid process.
-If you have questions about being declared a dependent student, or if your parents are divorced and you’re not sure which parent(s) need to supply information, please contact an educational funding advisor.
+If you have questions about being declared a dependent student, or if your parents are divorced and you’re not sure which parent(s) need to supply information, please contact a financial aid advisor.

 11) What if I am a dependent student, but my parents won’t complete their portion of the financial aid forms?

 Unfortunately, if your parents are unwilling to provide the required information then you will likely be ineligible for federal and state financial aid.
-Please contact an educational funding advisor if you have questions about your specific situation.
+Please contact an financial aid advisor if you have questions about your specific situation.

 12) What is verification?